 This is also where you can enable personalized suggested amounts and take advantage of our machine learning to present the “right sized ask” to each donor.

 Enforce a minimum donation amount to prevent credit card fraud on online transactions.
+We recommend setting that to ~ $5 USD.

 Enable Tributes to allow your donors to give in honor or in memory of a loved one.
 This is also where you can control tribute notifications and choose to send the following: